cjmerzbacher/icsb-synbio-ml/index.markdown

 **12:30** Networking Lunch

-**1:30** Melania Nowicka, Freie Universität Berlin
-: Learning synthetic cell classifier designs with genetic algorithms and logic programming
+**1:30** Charlotte Merzbacher, University of Edinburgh : A fast and scalable machine learning approach for dynamic metabolic engineering
 <br>
 <br>